shsiena/antlion/README.md

 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+ Antlion gives you the power to define dedicated unused base routes which become infinite tar pits designed to trap webscrapers.
+Antlion is an Express.js middleware package that automatically injects disallow entries for all trapped routes you select to your site's robots.txt to avoid ensnaring respectful bots.
+Once a

 Here's a blank template to get started.
 To avoid retyping too much info, do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`, `project_license`